chris2511/signserver-pkcs11/README.md

 The release build then only differs by the content of the INI file.

 The workers and software keys are configured by an INI file.
 The object name is the section name.
-A typical PKCS#11 URI looks like: `pkcs11:object=default-EC` for the default-EC section
+A typical PKCS#11 URI looks like: `pkcs11:object=default-EC` for the default-EC section.
+All objects in the slot have the same name.
+Applications like `openssl x509 ...` and `openssl pkey ...` will automatically pick the right type, but `opensc --slot 1 -y pubkey --label server-ec` needs the type to pick the correct one.

 ## INI file configuration